nim-works/nimskull/doc/intern.rst

 Integer literals
 ----------------

-In Nim, there is a redundant way to specify the type of an integer literal.
+In |NimSkull|, there is a redundant way to specify the type of an integer literal.
 First of all, it should be unsurprising that every node has a node kind.
 The node of an integer literal can be any of the following values::